Interfolio/apartment/README.md

 When you create a new tenant, all migrations will be run against that tenant, so it will be up to date when create returns.

+You can configure the `schema_format` used to create a new database.
+The options are `:ruby` (the default) and `:sql`.
+For `:ruby` the 'db/schema.rb' file is used, and for `:sql` the 'db/structure.sql' is used.
+When used within Rails the setting is assigned from the configured schema format set in 'application.rb' so there is no need to duplicate the configuration setting.

 #### Notes on PostgreSQL

 PostgreSQL works slightly differently than other databases when creating a new tenant.
 If you